 Welcome to The OpenAAC Initiative

-in the past, most material was created by vendors whose primary goal is to drive people to purchase their specific apps, and to encourage “lock-in” where users will stay with them because they have no choice.
-We are parents, therapists, vendors and developers who believe in a better way forward.
-We believe that users should have control and be able to mix and match to create the experience that works best for them.
+We are parents, therapists, vendors and developers who believe that users should have control and be able to mix and match to create the experience that works best for them.
 Here are some of our beliefs:

-- Communicators should have an option for a free, flexible AAC system.
+- Open Systems Communicators should have an option for a free, flexible AAC system (Open AAC Systems).

-- Users should be free to export their vocabulary sets if they need to switch to a different AAC system (the Open Board Format).
+- Open Exports Users should be free to export their vocabulary sets if they need to switch to a different AAC system (the Open Board Format).

-- People should have access to free, robust, pre-made vocabulary sets that they can import into the system that works best for them.
+- Open Vocabularies Communicators should have access to free, robust, pre-made vocabulary sets that they can import into the system that works best for them (Open Board Format Examples).

-- Therapists and education teams should be free create and share classroom materials that use the same symbols available on AAC systems (opensymbols.org).
+- Open Symbols Therapists and education teams should be free create and share classroom materials that use the same symbols available on AAC systems (opensymbols.org).

-- Teachers and families should have access to free learning resources and ideas for modeling with and supporting communicator learning (Communication Workshop).
+- Open Lessons Teachers and families should have access to free learning resources and ideas for modeling with and supporting communicator learning (Communication Workshop).

-- Communicators should have a range of free, high-quality voice output options.
+- Open Voices Communicators should have access to a range of free, high-quality voice output options.